• Skip to primary navigation

 How to Serve

-Either serve them on their own or as a main dish, as a side.
-Stuffed mini pumpkins are delicious served with chicken or turkey.
-Here I served it with chicken fillets in a mushroom sauce.
-Fabulous with a buttery Chardonnay white wine.
+Either serve them on their own or as a main dish or a side.
+Stuffed mini pumpkins are delicious as a vegetarian side dish - but also great served with sausages, roasted chicken or turkey and fabulous with a buttery Chardonnay white wine.
+Try them with baked BBQ chicken drumsticks for a real treat.

 If you prefer red wine, go for French fruity reds such as a Pinot Noir from Alsace, Burgundy or a gamay Beaujolais Cru such as a Morgon, Chiroubles or Brouilly.